 The Oaxacan soul of Claro extends beyond the food and mezcal.
 We called on Steele’s friends to add personal touches to all corners of the restaurant.
 The bar tiles were designed by internationally acclaimed Oaxacan artists Francisco Toledo and Dr. Lakra, who designed the Claro logo and painted the murals.
 Steele's neighbor in Oaxaca, Daniel Salazar, created the woodcut prints.
 The dinnerware is handmade by Francisco Martínez Alarzón of Santa María Atzompa, with clay that can only be acquired by birthright.

-Diners in the backyard have a front row seat to tortillas being pressed, and tlayudas, memelas and tostadas cooking on the wood-fired comal, all reflecting the atmosphere Steele and Stewart wanted to create.
+Diners in the backyard have a front row seat to tortillas being pressed, and tlayudas, memelas and tostadas cooking on the wood-fired comal, all reflecting the atmosphere Steele wanted to create.